Mehrdad Shokoohy, MArch, MSc, PhD, DSc

 Delhi, India, at the tomb attributed to Iltutmish dating from

-early thirteenth century and imitating in stone the brick
+the early thirteenth century and imitating in stone the brick

-ancient Khurasan.
+architecture of ancient Khurasan.
 Although a famous monument,

-that the actual tomb is in a crypt below, and
+it is not well known that the actual tomb is in a crypt below, and

 the structure only houses a sarcophagus.